OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Even as the value of, say, a telephone exchange, increases with each new telephone connection, the addition of a new data set, or a null result paper, or a specific finding, etc., builds numerous interconnections with the rest of the corpus.
 These interconnections (and their “network effects”) can lead to new knowledge, and they can serve as a mirror and a measure to reveal how each new bit of content solves (or critiques) a specific issue, and also potential problems with the newly added object.
 Rapid, open review opportunities arise.
 So too does rapid recognition and opportunities for new collaborations.

 A lot of these network effects will take place on the internet at a planetary scale.
 The interconnections made possible by open science build capacity for the free movement of objects and ideas directly linked back to their authors.
-This capacity—the almost instant global access to science products on the open web—is anathema to markets that need to claim ownership and restrict access in order to capture profits from these.
+This capacity the almost instant global access to science products on the open web is anathema to markets that need to claim ownership and restrict access in order to capture profits from these.
 Distributed data protocols such as the [Interplanetary File System](https://ipfs.io/) and other emergent technologies will reduce the cost of hosting science objects to a near zero margin.
 Open licenses make sharing science knowledge durable and its reuse legal.

 As [Cameron Neylon](https://en.wikipedia.org/wiki/Cameron_Neylon) said at the metrics breakout of the _Beyond the PDF_ conference some years ago, _reuse is THE metric_.
 Reuse reveals and confirms the advantage that open sharing has over current, market-based, practices.
 Reuse validates the work of the scientist who contributed to the research ecosystem.
 Reuse captures more of the inherent value of the original discovery and accelerates knowledge growth.
 Open science is a science knowledge and data reuse accelerator.
 Its network effects help make reuse available, and, in time, inevitable.
 However, active, open reuse has not been a part of science culture for most scientists today, and the cultural changes that can help open science realize the goal of widespread reuse is a major challenge we face.